Epiglottis: Variation

 A high-rising epiglottis is a normal anatomical variation, visible during an examination of the mouth.
 It does not cause any serious problem apart from maybe a mild sensation of a foreign body in the throat.
 It is seen more often in children than adults and does not need any medical or surgical intervention.
 The front surface of the epiglottis is occasionally notched.

 Function

 The epiglottis is normally pointed upward during breathing with its underside functioning as part of the pharynx.
 There are taste buds on the epiglottis.

 Swallowing

 During swallowing, the epiglottis bends backwards, folding over the entrance to the trachea, and preventing food from going into it.
 The folding backwards is a complex movement the causes of which are not completely understood.
-It is likely that during swallowing the hyoid bone and the larynx move upwards and forwards, which increases passive pressure from the back of the tongue; because the aryepiglottic muscles contract; because of the passive weight of the food pushing down; and because of contraction of laryngeal and because of contraction of thyroarytenoid muscles.
+It is likely that during swallowing the hyoid bone and the larynx move upward and forward, which increases passive pressure from the back of the tongue; the aryepiglottic muscles contract; the passive weight of the food pushes down; and the laryngeal and thyroarytenoid muscles contract.
 The consequence of this is that during swallowing the bent epiglottis blocks off the trachea, preventing food from going into it; food instead travels down the esophagus, which is behind it.